steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 should be the same.

 The previous result happens because we are using the binary field.
-Set the field to :math:`q = 2^8` by setting ``kodo_binary8`` in the
+Set the field to :math:`q = 2^8` by parsing ``binary8`` in the
-constructor arguments in ``kodo-wifi-broadcast.cc``, rebuild the projects (remember that you will reinstall the source code), follow the previous procedure and rerun the script even with 100 samples, to see that the amount of extra packets is zero (at least with 4 decimal places).
+commandline arguments when calling ``kodo-wifi-broadcast``.
+To do it so, in the line that says ``COMB`` in the bash script, include: ``--field=binary8`` after the simulation filename and rerun the script even with 100 samples.
+You will see that the amount of extra packets is zero (at least with 4 decimal places).
 This is because it is very unlikely to receive linearly dependent packets, even when the last coded packet is being sent.

 To see the new coding coefficients for :math:`q = 2^8`, but for only a generation size of 3 packets, type now: ::

-  ./build/examples/kodo/ns3-dev-kodo-wifi-broadcast-debug --generationSize=3
+  ./build/examples/kodo/ns3-dev-kodo-wifi-broadcast-debug --generationSize=3 --field=binary8

 .. note:: If you just want to run it in the common way, you can also do it but for command-line parsing to change the generation size, just
-   type: ``python waf --run kodo-wifi-broadcast --command-template="%s --generationSize=3"``
+   type: ``python waf --run kodo-wifi-broadcast --command-template="%s --generationSize=3 --field=binary8"``

 You should see something similar to: ::